CodeMaster7000/SciCalc/README.md

 - Python 3
 - `numpy` module

-This can be installed simply with `pip` install numpy`.
+This can be installed simply with `pip install numpy`.

+## Implementation

+Run `python3 SciCalc.py` in a terminal if you have Python 3.